ZhangHuimin97/python-data-assignments/assignment2/README.md

 In the recent years, Airbnb has been an important website for people to book rooms.
 For example, homes in Seoul on Airbnb are popular.
 People prefer homes desgined for a couple or one person.
 In addition, it is suprising that the price of homes is not related with their euipment.

-Please read the report notebook[here](https://nbviewer.jupyter.org/github/ZhangHuimin97/python-data-assignments/blob/master/assignment2/analysis.ipynb)
+Please read the report notebook [here](https://nbviewer.jupyter.org/github/ZhangHuimin97/python-data-assignments/blob/master/assignment2/analysis.ipynb)

 # Data Analysis